 STEP 4 of the study starts once you restart HIV medication, regardless if this happens at week 20 as planned, or before.
-You will return to the clinic monthly (every 30 days \pm 7 days post-infusion) until no virus is detected in your blood.
+You will return to the clinic monthly (every 30 days ±7 days post-infusion) until no virus is detected in your blood.
 This may take one or several months, but it typically takes only 1-2 months.
-At these visits, you will have a blood drawn (approx. 3.4 tablespoons), urine sample.
+At these visits, you will have a blood drawn (approx. 5.6 tablespoons), urine sample.
+Even if no virus is detected in your blood before Month 6, it is important that you return to the clinic at Month 6 to re-test your blood to make sure the virus has not returned.

 STEP 5 of the study starts at week 52 post-infusion.
-At this visit, you will have blood drawn (approx. 4.3 tablespoons).
+At this visit, you will have blood drawn (approx. 5.6 tablespoons).
 You will also be asked to undergo a 5th apheresis and an optional rectal biopsy.